 Deploying a Custom LLM with a Continuous Batching configuration has the following steps.

 The deployment configuration sets what resources are allocated for the Custom Model’s use.
 For this example, the LLM is allocated 8 cpus, 10 Gi RAM, and 1 NVIDIA GPU.
-The deployment configuration sets what resources are allocated for the LLM.
-For this example, the LLM is allocated 8 cpus, 10 Gi RAM, and 1 NVIDIA GPU.
 The specific AI accelerator is inherited from the upload_model

 step.